gontcharovd/website/pages/index.md

 ## Why Work With Me?

-I'm a **data consultant** who helps **aluminium manufacturers** break down data silos.<br> Unlike general IT-professionals, I worked as a process engineer at an aluminium smelter.
+Unlike general IT-professionals, I have years of industry experience in aluminium production and recycling.

 <!DOCTYPE html>
 <html lang="en">